Postdoctoral Teaching Positions

 A CALL FOR PROPOSALS

-Candidates selected will teach one section of Writing and Rhetoric (WR) in the fall 2017 semester and one section of WR in the spring 2020 semester.
+Candidates selected will teach one section of Writing and Rhetoric (WR) in the fall 2019 semester and one section of WR in the spring 2020 semester.
 Responsibilities also include University Writing Center and/or University Writing Program work (e.g. writing consultations and workshop development), approximately 4-6 hours per week, as determined by the directors in the University Writing Program.

 UWP Postdoctoral positions provide a salary of $26,000 for the academic year, $1,500 for research and professional development, and health insurance benefits.
 Awardees cannot concurrently accept other teaching or research responsibilities.

 Applications are subject to the graduate/postdoctoral funding policy of the College of Arts and Letters.
-Due to teaching schedules and responsibilities, prorated or partial postdoctoral awards are not available. https://al.nd.edu/assets/203558/a_l_stipend_policies_and_procedures_ay_2016_2017.pdf
+Due to teaching schedules and responsibilities, prorated, partial or research postdoctoral awards are not available. https://al.nd.edu/assets/203558/a_l_stipend_policies_and_procedures_ay_2016_2017.pdf